snail007/goproxy/README.md

 ### 4.9.
 Expose HTTP service

 Usually the HTTP request client will use the server's ip and port to set the HOST field, but it is not the same as the expected backend actual HOST, which causes tcp to be passed.However, the backend relies on the HOST field to locate the virtual host and it will not work.
 Now use the `--http-host` parameter to force the HOST field value of the http header to be the actual value of the backend.Domain names and ports can be easily solved.
 After using the `--http-host` parameter, two headers will be added to the header of each HTTP request.
-The `X-Forwarded-For` and `X-Real-IP` values ​​are the client IP, so the backend http service can easily obtain the real IP address of the client.
+The `X-Forwarded-For` and `X-Real-IP` values are the client IP, so the backend http service can easily obtain the real IP address of the client.

 The format of the `server`-http-host parameter is as follows: